The Melbourne Cup is Australia’s most famous annual thoroughbred horse race.

 Doing a little research on the race prior to placing your bets will definitely increase your chances of finding the winner!

 Unibet provides a comprehensive form guide with detailed information about the past performances of all of the horses competing.

 While there are any number of factors that may contribute, some of the more interesting things to look out for include the horse’s ability to run out a strong 3200m, how they have performed in some of the major lead-up races (the Caulfield Cup has always been considered a strong pointer) and how much weight they have been assigned to carry.

-Once the preserve of Australasia’s best stayers, the race has much more of an international presence these days with no fewer than five of the past 10 winners trained abroad.
+Once the preserve of Australasia’s best stayers, the race has much more of an international presence these days with no fewer than five of the past 10 winners trained or imported from overseas.

 For that reason, it may also pay heed to look at the lead-up performances of any of the European-based horses that have been sent out here to contest the race.